traveltime-dev/traveltime-python-sdk/README.md

 * limit: int - Expected integer between 1 and 50.
 Limits amount of results returned to specified number.
 * format_name: bool - Format the name field of the geocoding search response to a well formatted, human-readable address of the location.
 * format_exclude_country: bool - Exclude the country from the formatted name field.
-* rectangle: Rectangle - Used to limit the results to a bounding box.
+* bounds: Rectangle - Used to limit the results to a bounding box.

 #### Returns:
-* Matched locations in a geojson format
+* Matched locations in geojson format

 #### Example:
 ```python